-Nestled between China and India, Nepal is small but vibrant, bursting with a fusion of Tibetan and South Asian cultures.
-You’ll be living and working in a landscape of mountains and colourful temples dotted among terraced paddy fields.
-You will become a part of rural life in Nepal, as you support young people and women to drive change for their communities.
+Volunteer in the world’s highest country and stay and work with local communities to experience Nepal’s rich history and vibrant culture.
+You will be living in the foothills of the Himalayas, a landscape of colourful temples dotted among terraced paddy fields, or in the heart of Kathmandu helping to deliver the key running of our projects.
+As a volunteer manager, you will become a part of rural life in Nepal, as you support young people and women to drive change for their communities.

 Life at Field base